martin-beran/fpga/mb50/README.md

 address bus and 8-bit data bus.
 The memory is dual-port, that is, it uses two independent address and data buses and control signals.
 Both ports can be accessed simultaneously.
-One port is read/write and is used by the CPU and the control interface.
+One port is read/write and is used by the CPU and the CDI.
 The second port is read only and is used by the display controller to obtain framebuffer data.

 It is possible to configure the system so that writing by the CPU to an interval of addresses is prohibited, effectively making it a ROM.

-### Serial control interface
+### Control and Debugging Interface (CDI)

-The serial control interface is connected to a host computer via the RS-232 serial port with fixed settings: 115200 baud, 8-N-1 (8 data bits, no parity, one stop bit).
+The serial control and debugging interface is connected to a host computer via the RS-232 serial port with fixed settings: 115200 baud, 8-N-1 (8 data bits, no parity, one stop bit).
 It converts control commands received from the serial port to signals controlling system operation.
 In the opposite direction, it sends information about an internal system state (e.g., contents of registers and memory) to the serial port.

 The list of control commands and format of responses are defined in section Debugger reference.